GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/interface_configuration.md

    **Time step size** - This value defines the resolution of the simulator to prevent HELICS from telling the simulator to step to a time of which it has no concept (e.g. trying to simulate the time of 1.5 seconds when the simulator has a resolution of one second).

 This section describes how to configure the federate interfaces using JSON files and API calls.
+Extensive details on the options for configuring HELICS federates is available in the [Configurations Options Reference](../../references/configuration_options_reference.md).
+If the user has written the simulator, it may be preferrable to use the HELICS APIs to configure the federates, because the interface registrations can be made into a variable of the simulation.
+For non-open-source simulators, the JSON configuration files must be written before the federation is launched.

 * [JSON Configuration](#json-configuration)
 * [API Configuration](#api-configuration)